IMPORTANT SAFETY INFORMATION

 urticaria, dizziness, fever, rash, rigors, pruritus, nausea,

 flushing, hypotension, dyspnea, and chest pain.
-Generally, these

 - If a hypersensitivity reaction occurs, discontinue